oasci/pitt-biosc1540-2025s/.github/ISSUE_TEMPLATE/lecture.md

 - [ ] Upload materials to the course repository or LMS.
 - [ ] Share lecture materials with students.

+## Reflection

+- [ ] Write down any notes about what you would change for next time.

 ## Additional Notes

 _Add any specific notes, reminders, or challenges related to this lecture preparation_